AnotherKamila/bc-thesis/src/3-protocol.md

 All requests and responses, as well as the outer packet envelope, are "records", i.e. small key-value mappings with fixed key names and types.
 Therefore we originally wanted to simply transmit "C structs" (i.e. binary blobs with fixed offsets for fields) and hard-code field offsets in the server and controller firmware.
 However, this approach has multiple disadvantages:

 - Any extension would be an incompatible change, and therefore would require the full upgrade procedure as described in section \ref{protocol:live-upgrades}.
 While this procedure is simple, when it is running, the system requires more servers to achieve the same level of redundancy; and it may make administrators nervous.
-- When parsing fails, we don't know anything more specific than "parsing failed".
+- We may parse a packet incorrectly without noticing, if the length matches.
-- Sometimes (e.g. when length was not fixed or did not change) we may parse a packet incorrectly without noticing.
+- When the length does not match, we don't know anything more specific than "parsing failed".
-- The blob is not self-describing, and therefore it cannot be parsed correctly without the context of the outer envelope specifying the version and the description of fields for this version.
+- The blob is not self-describing, and therefore nothing is known about it without the context of the outer envelope specifying the version and the description of fields for this version.

 Especially the concerns around parsing errors are significant enough to justify a self-describing encoding.
 Therefore we need an encoding with the following properties:

 - self-describing: key names and types must be present in the the encoded data
-- expressive: it must be possible to include all the necessary types and arbitrarily nest them as arrays or sub-records; fields must be optional
+- expressive: it must be possible to include all the necessary types and arbitrarily nest them as arrays or sub-records; optional fields must be supported
 - binary-safe: able to transmit arbitrary binary data (e.g. card IDs or file chunks) without the need for extra encoding
 - not incompatible by default: when a backwards-compatible change is introduced (such as adding a new optional field, or removing a field that was optional), old and new code must be able to communicate without change
 - suitable for embedded devices: encoding and decoding must be fast, using small code size and producing small messages